NickMezacapa/Medicine-on-Blockchain/README.md

 2. Install Truffle npm package globally by running ```npm install -g truffle```.
 3. In the `truffle-config.js` file update the `from:` address to an address from your Ganache workspace.
 4. Run ```truffle migrate --reset``` from the command line to deploy the smart contract to the blockchain.
-5. Download Metamask Chrome extension for the browser to help interaction between the application and the blockchain.
+5. Download Metamask Chrome extension to help interaction between the application and the blockchain.

 ### To run React development server :hammer_and_wrench:
 ```bash